Just in Time, Just in Case, and Just Plain Wrong

 So what’s the problem and why do commentators keep suggesting that JIT can’t work in a chaotic world?
 The problem is that severe disruptions driven by geo-political events and natural-biological catastrophes must be dealt with outside the framework of JIT.
 Only muddled thinking results when normal commerce and extreme emergencies are combined.

 How should these issues be uncoupled?
 Let’s look at a specific issue with avian flu, where a major worry is the shortage of ventilators to help victims breathe until their strength returns.
 Governments need to make a decision now on just how many spare units -- completed and ready to run -- need to be kept on hand to deal with a sudden, enormous surge in demand.
-(The Journal article states that the
+(The Journal article states that the U.S. government does have a stockpile of 4,500 but that tens of thousands of additional units may be needed very quickly from an industry that currently produces only a few thousand units per year.)

 These goods should be held separate from normal commercial inventories, under government control, and called by their proper name: Emergency stocks.
 These are simply a physical version of an insurance policy, except that the policy is for society rather than an individual.